 The year 2015 marked the 30th anniversary of the City of Sebastopol’s relationship with Takeo/Yamauchi, Japan.
 The community celebrated this special milestone by welcoming an extended delegation of students and adults from Takeo, ceremonially renaming a portion of a downtown city street “Takeo City Avenue,” and marching in the Annual Sebastopol Apple Blossom Parade.

-As generations of family connections between Sebastopol and her sister cities have deepened over time, we as a community truly bring to life SWF’s motto, “World Peace, One Friend at a Time!”
+As generations of family connections between Sebastopol and our sister cities have deepened over time, we as a community truly bring to life SWF’s motto, “World Peace, One Friend at a Time!”